Sharanch3/Production-MailGuard-API/README.md

 4. **Model Building** — trains a **Logistic Regression** classifier on the TF-IDF features.
 5. **Model Evaluation & Registry** — computes accuracy/precision/recall/AUC and logs the run (metrics, params, model) to **MLflow**, registering the model in the **DagsHub Model Registry**.
 6. **Serving** — a **FastAPI** application loads the registered model, the TF-IDF vectorizer, and the spaCy pipeline at startup and exposes a REST API for real-time spam classification.
+7. **Auditing** — every `/predict` call is appended to a persisted `audit/emails.csv` file (input text + predicted label), giving a lightweight, inspectable trail of what the model has classified in production.
+8. **Containerization** — the API ships with a **Dockerfile** and **Docker Compose** setup, so the whole service can be built and run as a single container with the audit log bind-mounted to the host.

 Every pipeline stage is version-controlled and reproducible via **DVC**, with raw/interim/processed data and model artifacts tracked and stored on an **AWS S3** remote.